davide83/Techlabs/appunti/ai_solutions-base/DEV.md

         "model": "mistralai/Mistral-Small-24B-Instruct-2501",
         "messages": [
-            {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Tell me more about how OVHcloud is a valid europeean alternative to USA or China hyperscalers and about it’s founder too."}
+            {"role": "system", "content": "You are a helpful assistant."}, {"role": "user", "content": "Tell me more about how OVHcloud is a valid europeean alternative to USA or China hyperscalers and about its founder too."}
         ],
         "stream": false
     }'